microsoft/vscode-htmlhint/htmlhint/README.md

 ![hover](images/hover.png)

->**Note:** HTMLHint will only analyze open HTML files and does not recurse through your project folder.
+>**Note:** HTMLHint will only analyze open HTML files and does not search for HTML files in your project folder.

 ## Rules